-- To couple to an FM system using an audio shoe, the hearing aids may need to be set to a certain program or may automatically detect the shoe when connected. - Set to P Automatic N/A
+- To couple to an FM system using an audio shoe, a device used with hearing aids to link to another device, the hearing aids may need to be set to a certain program or may automatically detect the shoe when connected. - Set to P Automatic N/A

-When should my child wear his/her hearing aids?
+When should my child wear his or her hearing aids?

 - All waking hours, except when told not to by the audiologist (see the next section for when to take hearing aids out). - Children get the most benefit from hearing aids when they are worn consistently. - Children, especially very young children, may take the hearing aids out on their own.
-This is a typical behavior for some children.
-However, it is very important to make your child wear his/her hearing aid(s).
-He/she will not benefit from the hearing aid(s) if not wearing them consistently.
+This is a common behavior for some children.
+However, it is very important to make your child wear his or her hearing aid(s).
+He or she will not benefit from the hearing aid(s) if not wearing them consistently.